smartloli/hive-cube/README.md

 ```
 # More Information

-Please see the [Kafka Eagle Manual](https://ke.smartloli.org) for for more information including:
+Please see the [Hive Cube Manual](https://ke.smartloli.org) for for more information including:
   * System environment settings and installation instructions.
   * Information about how to use script command.
   * Visual group,topic,offset metadata information etc.